ErikSkoda/ZeroFrictionLogger/README.md

 2025-07-14 15:10:14 [ERROR] tech info: Attempted to divide by zero. stack trace: #redacted #audit
 ```

-## Documentation
-Following documentation will be provided
-- Full documentation (below)
-- Xunit test project - providing living low level living documentation as a by catch of testing (to be uploaded)
-- Intellisense XML for use in IDE (to be created)
-- Uploading some screenshots to GitHub should be no problem.

 ## Full documentation
-Public method documentation of log.cs.
+Public method documentation of `log.cs`.

 ### Zilch
-/// <summary>
-/// Visual markers, grepable sentinel tags to catch an
+Visual markers, grepable sentinel tags to catch an
-/// uninitialized state and to prevent silent errors.
+uninitialized state and to prevent silent errors.

-/// </summary>
-/// <returns>#zilch #iota #diddly-squat</returns>
+**Returns:** `#zilch #iota #diddly-squat`

+---

 ### IsZilch
-/// <summary>
-/// Checks whether a value equals Zilch()
+Checks whether a value equals `Zilch()`.

-/// </summary>
-/// <param name="value"></param>
-/// <returns>boolean</returns>
+**Parameters:**
+- `value`

+**Returns:** boolean

+---

 ### NotZilch
-/// <summary>
-/// Checks whether a value is different from Zilch()
+Checks whether a value is different from `Zilch()`.

-/// </summary>
-/// <param name="value"></param>
-/// <returns>boolean</returns>
+**Parameters:**
+- `value`

+**Returns:** boolean

+---

 ### NullExpression
-/// <summary>
-/// Visual markers, grepable sentinel tag to catch an
+Visual markers, grepable sentinel tag to catch an
-/// uninitialized state and to prevent silent errors.
+uninitialized state and to prevent silent errors.

-/// </summary>
-/// <returns>#null-value</returns>
+**Returns:** `#null-value`

+---

 ### ReplaceNull
-/// <summary>
-/// Returns the passed value unless it's null, in which case it returns
+Returns the passed value unless it's null, in which case it returns
-/// sentinel tag "#null-value".
+sentinel tag `#null-value`.

-/// </summary>
-/// <param name="value"></param>
-/// <returns>#null-value</returns>
+**Parameters:**
+- `value`

+**Returns:** `#null-value`

+---

 ### ReplaceNullOrEmpty
-/// <summary>
-/// Returns the passed value unless it's null or empty
+Returns the passed value unless it's null or empty,
-/// in which case it returns #zilch #iota #diddly-squat.
+in which case it returns `#zilch #iota #diddly-squat`.

-/// </summary>
-/// <param name="value"></param>
-/// <returns>#zilch #iota #diddly-squat</returns>
+**Parameters:**
+- `value`

+**Returns:** `#zilch #iota #diddly-squat`

+---

 ### RedactedExpression
-/// <summary>
-/// Visual marker, grepable sentinel value for replacing data to be redacted.
+Visual marker, grepable sentinel value for replacing data to be redacted.

-/// </summary>
-/// <returns>#redacted #audit</returns>
+**Returns:** `#redacted #audit`

+---

 ### IsRedacted
-/// <summary>
-/// Checks whether an expression equals RedactedExpression() #redacted #audit.
+Checks whether an expression equals `#redacted #audit`.
-/// Changed from private to public for unit testing.
+Changed from private to public for unit testing.
-/// Returns false when value is null.
+Returns false when value is null.

-/// </summary>
-/// <param name="value"></param>
-/// <returns>boolean</returns>
+**Parameters:**
+- `value`

+**Returns:** boolean

+---

 ### ExplicitlyRedactAndMarkValue
-/// <summary>
-/// Method replacing the value passed with visible, grepable markers #redacted #audit.
+Method replacing the value passed with visible, grepable markers `#redacted #audit`.
-/// Value is in explicitly hinding sensitive data and providing the audit trail
-/// to prove it.
+Value is in explicitly hiding sensitive data and providing the audit trail to prove it.

 Example:

-/// ZeroFrictionLogger.Log.LogInfo("log in using uid: " + uid +
+    ZeroFrictionLogger.Log.LogInfo("log in using uid: " + uid +
-///     " and pwd: " + Err.ExplicitlyRedactAndMarkValue("password", pwd));
+        " and pwd: " + Err.ExplicitlyRedactAndMarkValue("password", pwd));

-/// The method is null safe, still returns the markers as expected when value is null.
+The method is null safe, still returns the markers as expected when value is null.
-/// also returns the markers as expected when context is null, replacing context with
-/// a missing context message.
+Also returns the markers as expected when context is null, replacing context with a missing context message.

-/// </summary>
-/// <param name="context"></param>
-/// <param name="value"></param>
+**Parameters:**
+- `context`
+- `value`

-/// <returns>[context] + #redacted #audit</returns>
+**Returns:** `[context] + #redacted #audit`

+---

 ### GetLogFileExtension
-/// <summary>
-/// Returns log file extension for use by host application for handling log file retention.
+Returns log file extension for use by host application for handling log file retention.

-/// </summary>
-/// <returns>.log</returns>
+**Returns:** `.log`

+---

 ### GetAppName
-/// <summary>
-/// Returns the host app name using reflection.
-Returns "app" in case of a null value.
+Returns the host app name using reflection.
+Returns `"app"` in case of a null value.

-/// </summary>
-/// <returns>host app name</returns>
+**Returns:** host app name

+---

 ### GetAppPath
-/// <summary>
-/// Returns host app path using System.AppContext.
+Returns host app path using `System.AppContext`.

-/// </summary>
-/// <returns>host app path</returns>
+**Returns:** host app path

+---

 ### GetLogPathAndFilename
-/// <summary>
-/// Returns app path and app name based logfile name.
+Returns app path and app name based logfile name.

-/// </summary>
-/// <returns>logfile path and filename</returns>
+**Returns:** logfile path and filename

+---

 ### ConvertPascalCaseToSentence
-/// <summary>
-/// Converts expression (for instance method name) in pascal case
+Converts expression (for instance method name) in PascalCase
-/// into a sentence (hopefully documenting the method).
+into a sentence (hopefully documenting the method).
-/// Replaces a call to the Humanizer package to remain at zero dependencies.
+Replaces a call to the Humanizer package to remain at zero dependencies.

-/// </summary>
-/// <param name="value"></param>
-/// <returns>sentence</returns>
+**Parameters:**
+- `value`

+**Returns:** sentence

+---

 ### LogDebug
-/// <summary>
-/// Logs message at DEBUG level.
+Logs message at DEBUG level.
 Opt-out by adding marker file:
-/// no-debug.txt in host app path, checked during log initialisation.
+`no-debug.txt` in host app path, checked during log initialisation.
-/// Writes data instantly without caching.
+Writes data instantly without caching.

-/// Note: logger contains no logic for magically auto-hiding sensitive information.
+**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-/// As host app dev you remain responsible to prevent sensitive data from entering logs.
+As host app dev you remain responsible to prevent sensitive data from entering logs.

-/// </summary>
-/// <param name="msg"></param>
+**Parameters:**
+- `msg`

+---

 ### LogInfo
-/// <summary>
-/// Logs message at INFO level.
+Logs message at INFO level.
 Opt-out by adding marker file:
-/// no-info.txt in host app path, checked during log initialisation.
+`no-info.txt` in host app path, checked during log initialisation.
-/// Writes data instantly without caching.
+Writes data instantly without caching.

-/// Note: logger contains no logic for magically auto-hiding sensitive information.
+**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-/// As host app dev you remain responsible to prevent sensitive data from entering logs.
+As host app dev you remain responsible to prevent sensitive data from entering logs.

-/// </summary>
-/// <param name="msg"></param>
+**Parameters:**
+- `msg`

+---

 ### LogWarning
-/// <summary>
-/// Logs message at WARN level.
+Logs message at WARN level.
 Opt-out by adding marker file:
-/// no-warn.txt in host app path, checked during log initialisation.
+`no-warn.txt` in host app path, checked during log initialisation.
-/// Writes data instantly without caching.
+Writes data instantly without caching.

-/// Note: logger contains no logic for magically auto-hiding sensitive information.
+**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-/// As host app dev you remain responsible to prevent sensitive data from entering logs.
+As host app dev you remain responsible to prevent sensitive data from entering logs.

-/// </summary>
-/// <param name="msg"></param>
+**Parameters:**
+- `msg`

+---

 ### LogError
-/// <summary>
-/// Logs message at ERROR level.
+Logs message at ERROR level.
-/// Writes data instantly without caching.
+Writes data instantly without caching.

-/// Note: logger contains no logic for magically auto-hiding sensitive information.
+**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-/// As host app dev you remain responsible to prevent sensitive data from entering logs.
+As host app dev you remain responsible to prevent sensitive data from entering logs.

-/// </summary>
-/// <param name="msg"></param>
+**Parameters:**
+- `msg`

+---

 ### LogFatal
-/// <summary>
-/// Logs message at AUDIT level.
-Also writes grepable sentinel tag #audit for
+Logs message at AUDIT level.
+Also writes grepable sentinel tag `#audit` for
-/// extracting an audit trail from log.
-The value lies in use when making
-/// calls to external processes, url's or API's in the host application
+extracting an audit trail from log.
+Useful when making calls to external processes, URLs, or APIs
-/// providing a means to extract an audit trail from log using a grepper tool.
+in the host application, providing a means to extract audit reports via grep tools.
-/// Allows to provide audit trail reports without/before building one in the host app.
-/// Writes data instantly without caching.
+Writes data instantly without caching.

-/// Note: logger contains no logic for magically auto-hiding sensitive information.
+**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-/// As host app dev you remain responsible to prevent sensitive data from entering logs.
+As host app dev you remain responsible to prevent sensitive data from entering logs.

-/// </summary>
-/// <param name="msg"></param>
+**Parameters:**
+- `msg`

+---

 ### LogAudit
-/// <summary>
-/// Logs message at AUDIT level.
-Also writes grepable sentinel tag #audit for
+Logs message at AUDIT level.
+Also writes grepable sentinel tag `#audit` for
-/// extracting an audit trail from log.
-The value lies in use when making
-/// calls to external processes, url's or API's in the host application
+extracting an audit trail from log.
+Useful when making calls to external processes, URLs, or APIs
-/// providing a means to extract an audit trail from log using a grepper tool.
+in the host application, providing a means to extract audit reports via grep tools.
-/// Allows to provide audit trail reports without/before building one in the host app.
-/// Writes data instantly without caching.
+Writes data instantly without caching.

-/// Note: logger contains no logic for magically auto-hiding sensitive information.
+**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-/// As host app dev you remain responsible to prevent sensitive data from entering logs.
+As host app dev you remain responsible to prevent sensitive data from entering logs.

-/// </summary>
-/// <param name="msg"></param>
+**Parameters:**
+- `msg`

+---

 ### HandleException
-/// <summary>
-/// Bread-and-butter method for handling exceptions in the try-catch block.
+Bread-and-butter method for handling exceptions in try-catch blocks.
-/// Logs at ERROR level.
-Also writes a speedblink message by default.
-Opt-out
+Logs at ERROR level and also writes a speedblink message by default.
-/// by including marker file: no-speedblink.txt in host app path,
+Opt-out by including marker file: `no-speedblink.txt` in host app path,
-/// checked during log initialisation.
-/// Writes data to log instantly without caching.
+checked during log initialisation.
+Writes data to log instantly without caching.

-/// Note: logger contains no logic for magically auto-hiding sensitive information.
+**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-/// As host app dev you remain responsible to prevent sensitive data from entering logs.
+As host app dev you remain responsible to prevent sensitive data from entering logs.

-/// </summary>
-/// <param name="methodName"></param>
-/// <param name="errMsg"></param>
-/// <param name="stackTrace"></param>
+**Parameters:**
+- `methodName`
+- `errMsg`
+- `stackTrace`

+---

 ### HandleExceptionWithoutStackTrace
-/// <summary>
-/// If you as a host app dev suspect sensitive data might leak into logfile thru
+If you as a host app dev suspect sensitive data might leak into logfile through
-/// the exception stack trace message, use HandleExceptionWithoutStackTrace in
+the exception stack trace message, use `HandleExceptionWithoutStackTrace` in
-/// the try-catch block.
-Works similar to it's cousin HandleException but replaces
+the try-catch block.
+Works similar to its cousin `HandleException` but replaces
-/// the stack trace message with grepable sentinel tags #redacted #audit.
+the stack trace message with grepable sentinel tags `#redacted #audit`.

-/// Note: logger contains no logic for magically auto-hiding sensitive information.
+**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-/// As host app dev you remain responsible to prevent sensitive data from entering logs.
+As host app dev you remain responsible to prevent sensitive data from entering logs.

-/// </summary>
-/// <param name="methodName"></param>
-/// <param name="errMsg"></param>
+**Parameters:**
+- `methodName`
+- `errMsg`

+---

 ### InitialiseErrorHandling
-/// <summary>
-/// One stop method for starting exception handling and logging, no config needed.
+One-stop method for starting exception handling and logging, no config needed.
-/// Attempts to create a logfile in app folder with app name and .log extension at
+Attempts to create a logfile in app folder with app name and `.log` extension at
-/// each start of the app if possible.
-If write access is absent the fall back is
+each start of the app if possible.
+If write access is absent the fallback is
-/// to log to console.
+to log to console.
 Failure to create or write to logfile (no write permissions)
-/// will result in an ASCII icon being displayed in console along with an explanation.
+will result in an ASCII icon displayed in console with explanation.
-/// If need be, redirection of console output to file in another folder
+Redirection of console output to file in another folder using `>` or `>>`
-/// using > or >> is possible on both Windows and Linux as a work around.
+is possible on both Windows and Linux as a workaround.

-/// Retention of logfiles can be achieved either by shell scripts, batch files
+Retention of logfiles can be achieved by shell scripts, batch files, or by
-/// or by the host application making a copy.
+the host application making a copy.
-/// </summary>

 ## Project Policies
 - Please see [CONTRIBUTING.md](https://github.com/ErikSkoda/ZeroFrictionLogger/blob/main/CONTRIBUTING.md) for contribution guidelines.